About

 Patrons

-George Bizos – South Africa
+George Bizos – Republic of South Africa

-Julian Burnside AO QC – Australia
+Julian Burnside AO QC – Commonwealth of Australia

-Kate Durham – Australia
+Kate Durham – Commonwealth of Australia

-Jose Ramos-Horta – Timor Leste
+Jose Ramos-Horta – Democratic Republic of Timor-Leste

-Jennifer Webb – Australia
+Jennifer Webb – Commonwealth of Australia

 Directors